An owner is flying with pets and puts their white in a crate to get them used to it beforehand

 View on Facebook

-And if so, what does jet setting with your cat or dog en-tail?
+Find out what jet setting with your cat or dog en-tails, from booking and costs to choosing airlines.

 Is flying with pets possible in Australia?

-Here’s the list of Australian airlines that are (usually) pet friendly and/or assistance dog friendly, together with their pet guidelines pages:
+Here’s the list of Australian airlines that generally are pet friendly and/or Assistance Dog friendly:

-Remember to check if your pet can fly with each time you fly, case-by-case.
-Even if you’ve flown your pet with the same airline at another time.
-Because even when pet travel is not hampered by COVID-19, there are a few other (ever-changing) factors to consider.
+Check if your pet can fly with the airline each time you fly, case-by-case.
+Even if you’ve flown your pet with the same airline before, the parameters of flying with pets often change.
 For example, an airline that carries pets sometimes won’t accommodate them on a particular route or even time of day.

-All other fur babies travel in a special compartment of the cargo hold, below the cabin.
+As mentioned, the only furry friends allowed in the cabin area are registered Assistance Dogs.
+All other fur kids travel in a special compartment of the cargo hold, below the cabin.
 This is a pressurised area (just like the cabin) where the air temperature is regulated to keep them safe.

 Just like humans, your pet needs to be fit for air travel.

 Unless your vet recommends it, don’t sedate your pet for the day of flying.
 However, if your pet is an anxious traveller, ask your vet for something to help them feel calm.
-Like a cat or dog pheromone spray.
+A cat or dog pheromone spray may be helpful, for example.

-Qantas lists pet crate requirements here, while both Virgin and Rex airlines recommend contacting Dogtainers for advice on the correct crate specifications.
+• Crate requirements.
+Qantas lists its pet crate requirements along with acceptable sizes in its website’s pets area (see link above), while both Virgin and Rex recommend contacting Jet Pets or Dogtainers (Rex also recommends Dogtainers) for advice on the correct crate specifications.
 Dogtainers hires out and sells crates – take your pick.

 This cat has just come home from the airport after an Easter flight with it's pet parent.